oktaykcr/simple-react-crud-app/README.md

 # Simple React CRUD App
 This project is simple crud application for learning purposes developed with React.js.
-DaisyUI is used for styling and React-Redux is used for a predictable state container.
+[DaisyUI](https://daisyui.com/) is used for styling and React-Redux is used for a predictable state container.
+The backend side is developed by [Strapi](https://strapi.io/).

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).